pythonanywhere/help_pages/articles/ScheduledTasks.md

 ...will make it run using Python 3.5.

+## Using a virtualenv

+See the article called [How do I run a scheduled task inside a virtualenv](/pages/VirtualEnvInScheduledTasks)

 ## Non-Python scripts

 Non-Python scripts will have to have executable permissions set; to do this, run the following